Note: The "Joker" Movie Amazon Content was not available. We used a "Joker" (lead actor) book poster instead.

 There is a TV broadcast.
 The era feels like the 70s.
 Arthur Fleck (played by the talented and experienced Joaquin Phoenix) is putting on his makeup.
 He's a professional clown.
 The news says there is a garbage situation in the city.
 No company has bothered to clean the city and it stinks.

 "Arthur looks at himself in the mirror and pulls his mouth into a makeshift smile.
-He roughly paints blue eyes and a big red smily mouth very roughly.
+He paints on blue eyes and a big red smily mouth very roughly.
 But he doesn't look that happy hehe.
 Instantly you realise that Arthur is depressed and some what anxious.
 He is rake thin and you can see years of stress on his face.
 What a great way to introduce a character"

 Arthur dances outside a store with a yellow sign.
 His clown company hired him for this job.
 Teenagers take his sign and run.
 He chases them.